-The Big Mac Index is a tool devised by economists in the 1980s to examine whether the currencies of various countries are at equal levels of basic affordability.
+The Big Mac Index is a tool devised by economists in the 1980s to examine whether the currencies of various countries offer roughly equal levels of basic affordability.
 The Big Mac Index is based on the theory of Purchasing Power Parity (PPP).

 History of the Big Mac Index

 To obtain the Big Mac PPP exchange rate between two countries, the price of a Big Mac calculated in the country’s currency is divided by the price of Big Mac in another country.
 The value obtained will be the exchange rate.
 This value is then compared with the actual exchange rate.
-If the value obtained is more than the exchange rate then the first currency is overvalued and conversely, if the value is lower than exchange rate then the first currency is undervalued compared to the second.
-The index also introduces a new word called Burgeronomics.
+If the value obtained is more than the exchange rate, then the first currency is overvalued.
+Conversely, if the value is lower than the exchange rate, then the first currency is undervalued compared to the second.
+The index also introduced a new word, “Burgeronomics”.

-- iPod index: just like Big Mac Index, in 2007, an Australian bank introduced the iPod Index as the iPod is manufactured at a single place; the value of an iPod becomes more consistent.
-But the theory ignores shipping cost and distribution costs, which may vary from one country to another depending upon the distance of the country from the place of manufacture.
+- iPod index: Just like the Big Mac Index, in 2007, an Australian bank introduced the iPod Index.
+But the theory ignores shipping and distribution costs, which may vary from one country to another, depending upon the distance of the country from the place of manufacture.

-- Gold Mac Index: In this method, the purchasing power parity is calculated on the basis as of how many burgers can be purchased against 1 gram of gold in a particular country.
+- Gold Mac Index: In this index, purchasing power parity is calculated on the basis of how many burgers can be purchased with one gram of gold in a particular country.

 Related Term: Purchasing Power Parity (PPP)